-Unless you park your vehicle in a heated garage, there’s always the possibility that its wiper blades will become lodged to the windshield when the outside temperature plummets below the freezing point.
+Unless you park your vehicle in a heated garage, there’s always the possibility that its wiper blades will become stuck to the windshield when the temperature plummets below the freezing point.
 In addition to forcing you to wait longer before you can drive, frozen blades are more susceptible to tearing.

 With reduced PSI comes worse traction, and thus increased driving hazards.
 As a general rule of thumb, tire pressure drops roughly 1 pound per square inch when the temperature dips below the 10 degree mark, so keep a tire gauge in your car at all times.

-It would be very wise to invest in a quality set of snow tires.
-The tread pattern on these specialty models is designed to expel snow and ice buildup, which helps keep you from sliding.
+It’s wise to invest in a quality set of snow tires.
+The tread pattern on these specialty tires are designed to expel snow and ice buildup, which helps keep you from sliding.